Will you be active in your golden years or dependent on others for physical assistance? The answer greatly depends on how physically active you are.

 Heart diseaseHigh blood pressureType 2 diabetesDepressionMemory problemsOsteoporosis

-Cancer—lower risk of some typesIncreased longevityImproved quality of life
+Cancer—some typesIncreased longevityImproved quality of life

 Exactly how much exercise do older adults need to achieve good health?
 The American College of Sports Medicine (ACSM), the American Heart Association (AHA) and the United States Department of Health & Human Services makes the following general recommendations on the types and amounts of exercise for healthy adults aged 65 and older: Do moderately-intense exercise (raises your heart rate, but you are still able to have a conversation) for 150 minutes a week or do more vigorous exercise for 75 minutes a week.
 Remember that if you exercise more, you will get more benefits!
 If you are unable to meet the activity guidelines, strive to be as active as you can be.Do a strength training routine at least twice a week.Do activities that promote flexibility.Do balance exercises to reduce your risk of falling.